Versioned Nodes Technical Introduction

 Versioned nodes is a computer storage paradigm enabling distributed collaboration, either in real time or with disconnected operation.

 It is designed to replace file systems, object stores, and some databases.
-Collaboration by exchanging files is an intrinsically asynchronous process, and requires version control which, outside of programming, is often a tedious and manual process.
+Collaboration by exchanging files is asynchronous, but without version control or extreme care results in a mess of different conflicting versions.
 Centralized databases provide for real-time collaboration, but typically require constant connectivity to edit (and often view) their data.
 Versioned nodes allow for both real-time and asynchronous collaboration in a single paradigm, without requiring centralization or constant connectivity.

 Versioned nodes are more akin to files in a vast file system than any contemporary database system.
 However, the paradigm departs from files in a number of ways, the three most important of which are:

-- Version control of files is mostly provided my manual intervention, but all modifiable nodes are inherently version controlled by containing references to the parent node (or nodes) that was modified to create that version.
+- Where files require external version control systems, all modifiable nodes are inherently version controlled by containing references to the parent node (or nodes) that was modified to create that version.

-- Access control of files is enforced by the software of the machines that contain them.
+- Access to files is controlled soley by the software of the machines that contain them, and encryption is an after-thought.
 Read access to a node requires not only possession of the node, but a shared key to decrypt it.
 Likewise, write access to a modifiable node requires a secret key to sign the newly created node.

 - Files contain only data and thus can reference other files only in ad-hoc and indirect ways, and can not convey access to that other file.
 In contrast, nodes contain data, unforgeable references to other nodes, the shared keys required to read those other nodes, and, optionally, the secret keys required to update them.

-These differences make versioned nodes suitable for a loosely connected network of machines controlled by a variety of operators as files are on a single machine.
+These differences make versioned nodes as suited to a loosely connected network of machines with a variety of operators as files are suited to a single operator on a single machine.

 Overview